RussianMartabak/phaser-practice/README.md

 # Phaser Practice
 Files that I make following phaser tutorial.
-There is probably.
+It is probably a good idea to put overlap and event handlers in their own module.
+Its maybe also a good idea to group animations together